 If someone else’s actions injured you, you might have a valid injury claim.
 However, every situation is different.
+Our lawyers provide general information on how injury claims work.
 There are a few factors to consider to know if you have a case.

-How Can I Know If I Have a Valid Injury Claim?
+How to Know If You Have a Valid Injury Claim

 A personal injury case must start with a physical injury.
 You might suffer a personal injury from: